-The ERS research program on farm structure examines developments in the farm sector as a whole and for individual commodities, assesses their causes, and evaluates their impacts on productivity, financial performance, prices, and environmental outcomes.
+The Economic Research Service (ERS) research program on farm structure examines developments in the farm sector as a whole and for individual commodities, assesses their causes, and evaluates their impacts on productivity, financial performance, prices, and environmental outcomes.
 ERS research provides detailed empirical analyses of specific issues related to the economics of farm structure and organization.
 For examples of recent and ongoing research topics, see Research on Farm Structure and Organization.

 ERS also has three periodic report series related to farm structure: